-COMMAND[52] enables sense line mode, the CH1 becomes the sense line input while CH2 becomes the weigh idler scale input, while CH3 and CH4 are not used if sense lines are enabled.
+COMMAND[52] SENSE LINE MODE, the CH1 becomes the sense line input while CH2 becomes the weigh idler scale input, while CH3 and CH4 are not used if sense lines are enabled.

 If you opt for multiple idlers per single channel using a summing box - see section on multiple idlers to single channel.